-WazirX is an Indian cryptocurrency exchange.
+WazirX is an Indian crypto exchange, launched on 8 March 2018.
 It is run by Nischal Schetty, Sameer Mhatre and Siddharth Menon.

-There are a large number of cryptocurrency exchanges based in India.
-In addition to this exchange, you also have Koinex, EthexIndia, BITSSA, Unocoin and ZebPay, to name a few.
-Most of them only offer trading in BTC however.
-The only Indian cryptocurrency exchanges with more than a dozen different cryptocurrencies traded are WazirX, Koinex and ZebPay.
+There are a large number of crypto exchanges based in India.
+The only Indian crypto exchanges with more than a dozen different cryptocurrencies traded are WazirX and ZebPay.

 WazirX Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen crypto and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can see that it feels right to you.
 The below is a picture of the trading view at WazirX:

 An experienced trader will most likely be happy to hear that as of 28 May 2019, WazirX also introduced Stop Limit orders to its trading experience.
 At the date of this review, the Stop Limit-functionality is only available in beta mode for the TRX/USDT-trading pair, but it will most likely be rolled out over the entire platform within short.